Recommendations are dead. Execution is the new product.

 Scaling rules that actually work (and the dumb ones that don't)

-'Increase budget 20% when ROAS > 3 for 3 days.'
+"Increase budget 20% when ROAS > 3 for 3 days."
 Rules like that have been copied across every Google Ads tool since 2018.
 They look smart.
-They're the reason your account plateaus.
-Here's what actually moves the needle.
+They are the reason your account plateaus.
+Here is what actually moves the needle.

 Why naive rules plateau